 These new data-residency requirement changes bring BC in line with other provinces by removing restrictions that prevented public bodies to disclose and store personal information outside of Canada.
-Up till now, public bodies had to store and access personal information in Canada which limited them in terms of digital tools and cloud services.
+Up till now, public bodies had to store and access personal information in Canada which limited them in terms of digital tools and cloud services in Vancouver.
 This bill now allows public sector organizations to access a broader range of digital tools and technologies to deliver a better user experience to British Columbians.

 That being said, public sector organizations should also take this as an opportunity to revisit their cybersecurity and data-privacy plans as well as ensure they have a solid data breach recovery plan in place that details the actions that need to be taken at the first sign of a breach.